HenniePeters/ArduinoStarter/README.md

     //root=<the directory where your preferences file is located> ( default = ~/.arduino15/ )

-Your sketch compile correctly when you supply all the lines from preferences.txt that start with:
+Your sketch compiles correctly when you supply all the lines from preferences.txt that start with:
 board=
 custom_
 target_
-With two forward slashes // in front to avoid compiler errors.
+with two forward slashes // in front to avoid compiler errors.

 Examples for a few boards
-(this information can be extracted from preferences.txt):
+(this information can be extracted from preferences.txt once you've set the correct information in the IDE's menu):

 Arduino nano with old bootloader:
 ---------------------------------